Dr. Lon Riemer

 Toothaches

 Toothaches are described as any sudden or continuous pain in and around your teeth and jaws.
 Toothache is a sign that something is wrong, it can mean tooth decay, cavities, gum inflammation, nerve issues, cracked or fractured teeth, and more.
-If you’re experiencing toothache, contact us for an examination and x-rays to determine the root cause.
+If you’re experiencing toothache, contact us for a dental examination and x-rays to determine the root cause.

 Lost Fillings or Crowns